 You've been through some ugly times and many moments you're not proud of.
 You've admitted to yourself that you need help, and you know that the emotional and financial toll

-Don't let your addiction hold you back any more than it already has.
+on your family cannot continue.Now comes the scary part: asking for help.Don't let your addiction hold you back any more than it already has.
 Here are few tips on how to ask for addiction help so that you can take the first steps toward leaving addiction behind.

 Talk to Someone You Trust for Addiction Help

 The best place to start is by talking with someone you trust.Everyone has at least one person in their life that they reach for in times of great need.
 Someone they know will step up and hear them out and help them through.You know who that person is in your life.
 And chances are, they're going to be relieved that you asked for their help.This will be a difficult conversation.
 You're going to be more vulnerable than you've been in some time.
 But it's the first step in admitting that you have a problem that you can't handle on your own.And, an FYI?
 It will get easier after the first conversation. 🙂